foresterre/imagineer/README.md

 ###### 📜 image script

-Use this method by using the `--apply-operations "<operations>"` (shorthand: `-x`) cli argument and providing statements which tell `imagineer` what operations should be applied on the image, for example: <br>
+Use this method by using the `--apply-operations "<operations>"` (shorthand: `-x`) cli argument and providing statements which tell imagineer what operations should be applied on the image, for example: <br>
-`imagineer -i input.jpg -o output.jpg --apply-operations "flip-horizontal; blur 10; resize 250 250"` <br>
+`ig -i input.jpg -o output.jpg --apply-operations "flip-horizontal; blur 10; resize 250 250"` <br>
 When more than one image operation is provided, the separator `;` should be used to separate each operation statement. <br><br>

 ###### ✏️ CLI ops

 Use this method by providing cli image operation arguments, such as `--blur` and `--crop`, directly.
 If we use the _cli operations_ method the previously shown example becomes: <br>
-`imagineer -i input.png -o output.jpg --flip-horizontal --blur 10 --resize 250 250` <br>
+`ig -i input.png -o output.jpg --flip-horizontal --blur 10 --resize 250 250` <br>
 <br><br>

 ##### Available image operations